 Are Restraining Orders Different From Injunctions?

 No. A domestic violence injunction is synonymous with a restraining order.
 The purpose of both terms is identical — to prevent the contact and/or physical distance of an individual who commits violent and/or threatening acts from the victim as well as his or her home, vehicle, and living space.
 If you fear for your safety or the safety of your children, contact our firm for prompt assistance.
 We can assist you with gathering all of the documents required to file for a restraining order and help you prepare and file the petition.

 Relief For Victims Of Domestic Violence

-If a court makes a finding that you have committed an act of domestic violence, it will significantly impact your rights.
-In addition to the restrictive terms of the protective order, which can interfere with your daily life at work and at home, the court's finding of domestic violence will likely play a major role in your divorce, including your custody and time-sharing rights.
-Our attorneys will closely examine the facts of your case and build a strong defense on your behalf to ensure the protection of your rights.
+If you have been accused of domestic violence, it is critical that you seek the assistance of highly qualified legal counsel immediately.
+If a court finds that you have committed an act of domestic violence, the legal consequences will significantly impact your rights.
+In addition to the restrictive terms of the protective order, which can interfere with your daily life at work and at home, the court's finding of domestic violence will likely play a major role in a divorce, including your custody and time-sharing rights.
+Our attorneys will closely examine the facts of your case and ensure the protection of your rights.